 Angelina remembered that.
-Fred had just blurted it out at her and she had been so surprised and flattered that she had agreed, smirking, but it had only been afterwards that she had wished that George had asked her instead.
-It probably would have ended with a kiss and a confession instead of getting drunk on fire whiskey and chasing Percy around with Dungbombs.
+Fred had just blurted it out at her and she had been so surprised and flattered that she had agreed, smirking.
+But it had only been afterward that she had wished that George had asked her instead.
+It probably would have ended with a kiss and a confession instead of getting drunk on fire whiskey and chasing Percy around with Dungbombs,“Katie,” she warned.

-Katie pursed her lips and Angelina was momentarily distracted as she heard Ron and Hermione whispering something about a bathroom and she wondered if they had nervous pees or something.
+Katie pursed her lips and Angelina was momentarily distracted as she heard Ron and Hermione whispering something about a bathroom.
+She wondered if they had nervous pees or something.
 Anyone would be wanting to have a full bladder at this rate, “Angie.
-It’s now or never,”
+Its now or never,”

 “Everything will be fine and I'll tell him later!”

 “There might not be a later!”
-Katie hissed.
+Katie hissed warningly.

 “If you like him, this is the perfect time to say so!”
 Katie snapped.